drblaui/WohnungWeb/README.md

 - GeWoBag

 ## How to use
+<b>IMPORTANT:</b> The Code Assumes that all mails are in a folder called "Wohnung".
+If you want to change it, change the code accordingly
 1. Fork this repository
 2. Add all information from the `.env` File as [Github Secrets](https://docs.github.com/en/github-ae@latest/rest/actions/secrets) or if you don't care about the information being exposed, you can also just write them directly into the [workflow file](./.github/workflows/check.yml)
 3. Thats it.
 Your new repository should now check your email every 5 Minutes for a new link